leighgeng-stack/kafka-perf-test/docs/kafka-baseline-perf.md

 ## Kafka Baseline Load Testing Design Document

 **Document purpose**
 Codifies the reusable baseline methodology for measuring raw Kafka cluster throughput and latency, detached from application code.
-Implementation details (Docker tooling, scripts, configs) live in the repository root; operational instructions are summarized in `README.md`.
+Implementation details (Docker tooling, scripts, configs) live in the repository; operational instructions are split into focused docs (`docs/running-locally.md`, `docs/kubernetes-helm.md`, `docs/multi-topic-workloads.md`) and are linked from `README.md`.

 This document instantiates the reusable baseline design with Apache Kafka’s native benchmarking utilities: `kafka-producer-perf-test.sh` and `kafka-consumer-perf-test.sh`.
 It keeps Kafka isolated from any business logic so you can establish raw cluster ceilings before layering application code.